Barcelona Tourist Card

 Planning to do plenty of exploring during your time in the Catalan capital?
 Read on.
-The Barcelona Card is a city pass for tourists which entitles them to unlimited free public transport (including from the airport), free admission to many great museums, and decent discounts to pretty much all of the city's most popular attractions.
-It is available for both adults and children (4-12 years of age) and you can choose between cards which are valid for 2, 3, 4 or 5 days.
+The Barcelona Card is a city pass for tourists which entitles them to unlimited free public transport (including from the airport), free admission to many great museums, and decent discounts to pretty much all of the city’s most popular attractions.
+It is available for both adults and children (4-12 years of age) and you can choose between cards which are valid for 72, 96 or 120 hours.
 All versions of the card come with a free city map, and a small guide book to help you navigate.
-(Hint: you might find our free Barcelona travel app for iPhone more handy!).

 At the bottom of this article you’ll find a comprehensive list of what’s included with the Barcelona Card, but to help you consider the major pros and cons, let’s start with the prices and what major attractions are included, either for free or with a discount.

 Barcelona Card Prices